-Label: Located on the inside of the lining, the label contains a statement indicating that the Footwear was manufactured in compliance with the NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Standard and containing information regarding the date of manufacture, the serial number, and the name of the manufacturer.
+Label: Located on the inside of the lining, the label contains a statement indicating that the Footwear was manufactured in compliance with the NFPA 1971/CSA Z195 Standard.
+It also contains information regarding the date of manufacture, the serial number, and the name of the manufacturer.

-Label located on outside of boot: Green CSA tag alerting you to the boot having been found in compliance with CSA Z195, Protective Footwear, if applicable.
+Label located on outside of boot: Green CSA tag indicating the boot having been found in compliance with CSA Z195, Protective Footwear.